 Once you've appointed directors, filed articles of incorporation, and created your bylaws, your directors should hold a board meeting to formalize important decisions and take care of corporate formalities.

 Directors typically use this meeting to set the fiscal year for the company, appoint officers, adopt bylaws, authorize the issuance of stock, and adopt a stock certificate and corporate seal.

 If your business will be an “S corporation,” that status will be adopted at this meeting too.

 How to Open Corporations: Holding a First Meeting of the Board of Directors

 Until shares of stock have been issued, you shouldn't do business as a corporation.
 This step officially divides ownership interests in the business.

-Issuing stock is required when doing business as a corporation; and you must follow all requirements in order to keep your legal status as a corporation.
+Issuing stock is required when doing business as a corporation; and you must follow all requirements to keep your legal status as a corporation.